Vivint Solar Technical Analysis (NYSE:VSLR)

 Moving averages show the average price of VSLR stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Vivint Solar are mostly signals of long term trends and will help long term traders.

 Vivint Solar Bollinger Bands

 Bollinger bands comprise of a center line usually VSLR SMA, and two VSLR stock price bands above and below it.
 The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
-Currently the stock price of $3.4 is in the upper range of Vivint Solar bollinger bands.
+Currently the stock price of $3.8 is in the lower range of Vivint Solar bollinger bands.